MCSManager/MCSManager/README.md

 # In general, the web interface will automatically scan and add the local daemon.
 ```

-This installation method does not automatically register the panel as a system service.
-Therefore, it is necessary to use the screen software for management.
-If you want to use the system service to manage MCSManager, please refer to the documentation.
+This installation approach does not automatically set up MCSManager as a system service.
+Therefore, it is necessary to use `screen` for management.
+For those interested in managing MCSManager through a system service, please refer to our wiki/documentation.

 <br />